 Welcome to Madison Prep!
 I am very glad you have decided to attend our school.

 My hobbies are numerous.
 I am a football fan and I follow my Eagles closely all season.
 I am an avid reader (I love my Kindle Paperwhite) and have been a fan of going to the movies since my first job working as an usher at a movie theater.
 My newest obsession is my iPad Air.
 I don't know how I lived without it before.
-I have been happily married for 13 years and I live in Tempe.
-I own a cat named Minerva (Roman goddess of education), one named Calpurnia (Julius Ceaser's wife) and our St. Bernard named Heidi.
+I have been happily married for 14 years and I live in Tempe.
+I own two cats, named Diana (Greek goddess of the hunt) an one named Calpurnia (Julius Ceaser's wife) and our St. Bernard Heidi.

 As an educator I have certain core beliefs about how students learn.
 They learn best actively not passively.
 They learn best when they use information they already know to learn new information.
 They benefit when the information they learn is relevant and interesting.
 They learn best when they make the most of technology.